 Step 6 - Brush the remaining pastry sheets with oil or butter, one by one, and screw each one up gently in your hands before placing on top of the filling until the surface is covered, then bake.

-– This recipe is particularly oil-heavy and calorific, and whilst you can replace the olive oil or vegan butter used to brush the pastry with aquafaba if you want to for a more healthy Spanakopita , you won't get the same golden, shatteringly crispy result and there won’t be so much flavour in the finished pie.
+- - This recipe is particularly oil-heavy and calorific, and whilst you can replace the olive oil or vegan butter used to brush the pastry with aquafaba if you want to for a more healthy Spanakopita , you won't get the same golden, shatteringly crispy result and there won't be so much flavour in the finished pie.
 In my opinion if you are going to make pie, make it properly and enjoy it.
 There are never really any shortcuts to low calorie, oil-free pie.